unepwcmc/ProtectedPlanet/docs/stats/stats_calculator.md

 * Percentage of territory's TS area covered by Protected Areas
 * Percentage of territory's EEZ area covered by Protected Areas

-We have one column in country_statistics per value calculated.
+We have one column in `country_statistics` per value calculated.

 ## 3. Countries Statistics

 ### Calculating the areas

-As we have stored the geometries in the _countries_ table we will need only to get the areas from there and then calculate the statistics on the fly.
+As we have stored the geometries in the `_countries_` table, we only need to get the areas from there and then calculate the statistics.
 The base query is:

 ```SQL
 SELECT id, ST_Area(ST_Transform(land_pas_geom,954009)) pa_land_area,